Who Should Be Listed as Named Drivers

 Several discount opportunities can significantly reduce the cost of adding a teenage driver:

-Good Student Discounts (up to 25% off): Most insurers — including State Farm, GEICO, and Liberty Mutual — offer substantial savings for teens maintaining a B average (3.0 GPA) or higher.
-Discounts range from 20–25% and can extend through age 25 at some carriers.
-Proof of grades is required each semester.
+Good Student Discounts (up to 25% off): Most major insurers offer substantial savings for teens maintaining a B average (3.0 GPA) or higher.
+State Farm offers up to 25% off; Progressive's good student discount is around 5%, while carriers like Auto-Owners and USAA can offer 20–25%.
+Proof of grades is required periodically, so keep transcripts handy.

-Defensive Driving Courses (5–15% off): Completing an approved driver's education or defensive driving course demonstrates commitment to safe driving.
-Country Financial offers 10% for completing its Simply Drive program; GEICO, Allstate, and USAA provide up to 15% for driver's education completion.
+Defensive Driving / Driver's Ed Courses (5–10% off): Completing an approved driver's education or defensive driving course demonstrates commitment to safe driving.
+State Farm specifically offers a Driver Training Discount for operators under 21 who complete an approved program.

-Telematics / Usage-Based Insurance (up to 15–40% off): Programs that monitor driving behavior via app can provide substantial savings for teens who demonstrate safe habits — avoiding hard braking, excessive speed, and late-night driving.
-GEICO and Allstate's telematics programs offer up to 15% immediately for enrollment, with additional renewal savings.
+Telematics / Usage-Based Insurance (5–30% off): Programs that monitor driving behavior via app can provide meaningful savings for teens who demonstrate safe habits — avoiding hard braking, excessive speed, and late-night driving.
+Most major insurers (State Farm Drive Safe & Save, Progressive Snapshot, GEICO DriveEasy) offer these programs, often with an immediate enrollment discount of 5–10% and renewal savings of up to 20–30% for consistently safe drivers.

-Distant Student Discounts (10–40% off): If your teen attends college more than 100 miles from home without a car, many insurers offer significant discounts since the teen rarely drives the family vehicle.
+Distant Student Discounts (up to 25% off): If your teen attends college more than 100 miles from home without a car, many insurers offer significant discounts since the teen rarely drives the family vehicle.
+Progressive requires the school to be at least 100 miles away.

-Low Mileage Discounts: If your teen drives fewer than 7,500 miles annually, you may qualify for additional savings.
+Low Mileage Discounts: If your teen drives fewer miles annually, you may qualify for additional savings depending on your carrier and state.

 Strategic Vehicle Assignment